How Long Does It Take To Become a Plumber?

 Preparing for the State Plumbing Exam

-At Illinois Plumbing Consultants, we designed our exam to mimic the type of material you will find on the actual state exam.
+At Illinois Plumbing Consultants, we designed our exam to mimic the type of material you’ll find on the actual state exam.
 The five sections of the exam include cast iron, copper, drawing, practical, and PVC.
-Any practice exam that you are considering taking should cover all of these areas.
-The best time to take your mock plumbing test is during the third or fourth year of your apprenticeship.
-Learn more about how you can register today!